+Following the fourth Financial Action Task Force (FATF) review of Switzerland, which was conducted in 2016, amendments of AMLA entered into force on 1 January 2023.
 The main amendments focus on the verification of the information provided on the identity of the beneficial owner against reliable sources and on the requirement to periodically review and update the know-your-customer information provided by clients.
-Further, the revised AMLA provides for the removal of the 20-day period during which the regulatory body is to review the reporting made by the financial intermediary and revert.
-This last point aims at allowing the regulatory body to prioritise such filings and treat them in a more efficient manner.
+Furthermore, the revised AMLA provides for the removal of the 20-day period during which the Swiss Money Laundering Reporting Office (MROS) is to review the reporting made by the financial intermediary and revert.
+This last point aims at allowing the MROS to prioritise certain filings and treat them in a more efficient manner.

-The revised AMLA entered into force on 1 January 2023.
-In parallel, FINMA revised the FINMA Anti-Money Laundering Ordinance, which now clarifies that, in relation to exchange transactions of virtual currencies for cash or other anonymous means of payment, the threshold for the identification of the contracting party is 1000 Swiss francs for linked transactions within 30 days (and not just per day).
+Along with the revised AMLA, FINMA revised the FINMA Anti-Money Laundering Ordinance, which now clarifies that, in relation to exchange transactions of virtual currencies for cash or other anonymous means of payment, the threshold for the identification of the contracting party is 1000 Swiss francs for linked transactions within 30 days (and not just per day).
 The scope of the FINMA Anti-Money Laundering Ordinance has been extended to cover distributed ledger trading facilities.